1005 N. Marion St.

 County Court Judges in Hillsborough County

 To explain these procedures, the courts use administrative orders.
-Chief Judge Ronald N. Ficarrotta, of the Thirteenth Judicial Circuit of Florida, recently filed an updated Administrative Order dealing with the new procedures for assigning criminal cases to judges in Hillsborough County.
+Chief Judge Ronald N. Ficarrotta of the Thirteenth Judicial Circuit of Florida filed an updated Administrative Order.
+The order explains how criminal cases are assigned to judges in Hillsborough County.

 In Hillsborough County, FL, the following divisions are found at the courthouse in downtown Tampa: A, B, C, D, E, F, G, and O. Divisions “P” and “X” are found in Plant City, FL.